bayoxx/Evaluating-the-Impact-of-Enrollment-Prompts-A-Data-Driven-A-B-Testing/README.md

 7. Observed Values:
 Control Group Pageviews: 345,543
 Experiment Group Pageviews: 344,660
-The control group's pageviews (345,543) fall within the confidence interval [344,273 to  345,929], so the sanity check passes.
+The control group's pageviews (345,543) fall within the confidence interval [344,273 to  345,929], so the **sanity check passes.**

-**However, this is not sufficient enough to launch the features.
-Further analysis needs to be conducted on the evaluation metrics to guide our actions.**
+*However, this is not sufficient enough to launch the features.
+Further analysis needs to be conducted on the evaluation metrics to guide our actions.*

 ---
 ### Check for Practical and Statistical Significance (Evaluation metrics)

 Evaluation metrics used:
 		       Gross Conversion;
                        Retention; and
                        Net Conversion.

-These metrics align with the hypothesis and goals of the experiment.
+These three metrics align with the hypothesis and goals of the experiment.
 They measure user interest their level of commitment and the likelihood of succeeding in the course.
-The calculations that we’ll be using have been carried out in the spreadsheet here.
+The calculations that we’ll be using have been carried out in the [spreadsheet](https://docs.google.com/spreadsheets/d/1O-4VeCNMU8Wi08FjWFRujJvtmhayW2MYb_rALHOvpQM/edit?gid=743309786#gid=743309786).

 **Definition:**
-In this case, a metric is **statistically significant** if the confidence interval does not include 0 (that is, you can be confident there was a change), and it is practically significant if the confidence interval does not include the **practical significance boundary** (that is, you can be confident there is a change that matters to the business).
+In this case, a metric is **statistically significant** if the confidence interval does not include 0 (that is, one can be confident there was a change), and it is practically significant if the confidence interval does not include the **practical significance boundary** (that is, one can be confident there is a change that matters to the business).

 The spreadsheet below shows the calculated confidence interval (CI) for the three evaluation metrics.